ultraio/docs-blockchain/docs/tutorials/uniq-factories/creating-uniq-factories/how-to-create-uniq-factory-using-toolkit.md

 ## Goal

-The goal of this guide is to help you create your first Uniq Factory on the Ultra testnet network.
+The goal of this guide is to help you create your first Uniq Factory on the Ultra Testnet network.

 ## Accessing the Toolkit